Only 13 States Offer Strong Mental Health Coverage Protections After Federal Rollback

 Methodology

-MoneyGeek developed its 50-state parity protection index using ParityTrack's statutory evaluation scores, the Kennedy Forum's enforcement action tracker, Commonwealth Fund enforcement studies, MultiState's 2025 behavioral health legislative analysis, DOL MHPAEA enforcement fact sheets for FY 2022 through FY 2024 and direct review of state legislation and insurance commissioner actions.
-Research was conducted between February and April 2026.
+MoneyGeek built its 50-state parity protection index using ParityTrack's statutory evaluation scores, the Kennedy Forum's enforcement action tracker, Commonwealth Fund enforcement studies, MultiState's 2025 behavioral health legislative analysis and DOL MHPAEA enforcement fact sheets for FY 2022 through FY 2024.
+The index also incorporates a review of state legislation and insurance commissioner actions.
+The research ran from February to April 2026.

 Strong states have enacted laws exceeding federal MHPAEA requirements or have documented enforcement actions.
 Moderate states have active monitoring programs, new parity-related legislation or federal-state collaborative enforcement.
 Weak states have no documented enforcement activity beyond the federal baseline.

-Mental health care access disparities are cited from KFF's 2023 Survey of Racism, Discrimination and Health.
-The 2024 Final Rule and enforcement pause are documented in the Federal Register, DOL press releases, the DOL OIG February 2025 audit report and court filings.
+Mental health care access disparities come from KFF's 2023 Survey of Racism, Discrimination and Health.
+The Federal Register, DOL press releases, the DOL OIG February 2025 audit report and court filings document the 2024 Final Rule and enforcement pause.

 About Myryah Irby